 CARAWAY: Its deep roots are good for loosening compacted soil so it’s good to plant next to shallow rooted crops like strawberries.
 Caraway can be tough to establish but on the other hand the flowers attract a number of beneficial insects especially the tiny parasitic wasps.
 AVOID: dill and fennel.

-CARROTS: Likes leaf lettuce and onions but not real crazy for tomatoes because they can stunt the growth of your carrots.
+CARROTS: Likes leaf lettuce, onions and carrots.
+One drawback with tomatoes and carrots: tomato plants can stunt the growth of your carrots but the carrots will still have good flavor..
 Flax produces an oil that may protect root vegetables like carrots from some pests.
 AVOID: dill and parsnips.

 CATNIP: Cats may go crazy for it but flea beetles, aphids, Japanese beetles, squash bugs, ants and weevils have a tendency to stay away.
 Fresh catnip steeped in water and sprinkled on plants will drive away flea beetles.